For data engineers, the effort required to wrangle access policies grows exponentially as the complexity of data security increases.

 In addition to ABAC’s scalability and tag-based policy authoring, Immuta provides:

-- Purpose-based access control (PBAC) which considers what the user intends to do with the data, in addition to who they are, to make dynamic policy decisions
+- Purpose-based access control, which considers what the user intends to do with the data, in addition to who they are, to make dynamic policy decisions

 - Support for complex column anonymization techniques such as k-anonymization and local differential privacy

-- Delegated stewardship of policy authoring to avoid policy conflicts and too powerful users
+- Delegated stewardship of policy authoring to avoid policy conflicts and users becoming too powerful